ElinaBoman/rootme/README.md

 ## Overview
-The purpose of this project was to create a project that satisfied the assesment criteria of Code Institutes Project 5, E-commerce module.
+The purpose of this project was to create a project that satisfied the assessment criteria of Code Institutes Project 5, E-commerce module.
 Some of the criterias were:
 - Create a functioning E-commerce store
 - User can checkout their products via payment system, Stripe.
 - Have authentication system for users